 Legally, no, you are not required to testify.
 But it is your story, your words, your pain that the jury must see to win their favor.
 It is one thing to have your doctor explain your injuries.
 It is entirely another for you to talk about the damage to your everyday life your injuries have caused.
 Your attorney will prepare you for your testimony and cross-examination, giving you the confidence you need to testify assertively and honestly.

-Contact Kamensky, Cohen, and Riechelson to Equip You for Your Personal Injury Trial
+Contact Cohen & Riechelson to Equip You for Your Personal Injury Trial

 Personal injury lawsuits require a careful lawyer who investigates your claim, gathers evidence, and negotiates with the other party.
 They are familiar with the low-balling tactics of the insurance companies and are determined to get you the settlement you deserve.